pingcap/docs/tidb-cloud/serverless-tier-faqs.md

 - For each TiDB Cloud account, you can create one complimentary Serverless Tier cluster to use during the beta phase.
 You need to delete the existing Serverless Tier cluster then create a new one.
 - Each Serverless Tier cluster has the following limitations:
-    - The storage size is limited to 5GiB (logical size) of OLTP storage and 5GiB of OLAP storage.
+    - The storage size is limited to 5 GiB (logical size) of OLTP storage and 5 GiB of OLAP storage.
-    - The compute resource is limited to 1 vCPU and 1GiB RAM.
+    - The compute resource is limited to 1 vCPU and 1 GiB RAM.
 - There are some features that Serverless Tier does not support or partially supports.
 See [Serverless Tier Limitations](/tidb-cloud/serverless-tier-limitations.md) for details.

 ### Is Serverless Tier free during beta?